 You can place this on the back of your neck so that the top of the patch is across the boney bump on the base of your head.
 Right along the midline of your neck, at the top.

 After a few minutes, you will feel the cooling sensation.
 Gently stretch the top of your neck side to side, turning and tilting it forward.
-This usually releases gently over a few minutes with surprising ease.
+The tension usually releases gently over a few minutes with surprising ease.
+And maybe a few clicks.

 These self-care activities, like over-the-counter drugs, are not intended to replace appropriate medical attention.
 If you have concerns about these self-care activities, get help from a professional.
 Use these suggestions and strategies with discretion and at your own risk.
 See your doctor when your pain is severe, persistent, or doesn’t respond to these simple suggestions.